HomiG/eRecruit-GUI-DB/README.md

 Connection between (JavaFX) UI and (mySQL) Database Use of all of the basics of JavaFX.
 Mutli window/tab application with, emphasizing in appearance as well.

+2) Gain Mysql Database knowledge, by creating a mySQL database using:
+-mySQL Stored Procedures
+-mySQL Triggers